Fergarram/research-vault/🗂 Cognitive Resesarch/📁 The First Prototype/🧠 Brain dump for the first prototype.md

 I need to set a finite and tangible first prototype of a world, mind and implementation.
 Because I speculate on the optimal idea where there's this virtual assistant that is my digital artificial friend and stuff but I need an initial prototype.

+First step is to build a world with animals — a virtual ecosystem.
+Then, when that is functional and robust, give some animals the organs that allow communication through written text.

 ## Ideas

 ### Make it literally be an MMORPG.